As children, having Cape Malay falooda milkshake at iftar was like having parent-mandated milkshake every day of the week.

 My mother always boiled the milk first and let it cool before adding the rose syrup and other ingredients.
 I suspect that was because children were prone to upset stomachs after drinking ‘raw’ milk, and especially during Ramadhan we have to be more careful.

-My first job during falooda making was to soak the basil seeds (these always reminded me of tadpoles) and to make the china grass (like stiff jelly with no flavor).
+My first job during falooda milkshake making was to soak the basil seeds (these always reminded me of tadpoles) and to make the china grass (like stiff jelly with no flavor).
 This was the only recipe that we ever used china grass in, although I found a dessert recipe sent by my mother’s friend who also provided the china grass powder.
 It has been years since I saw china grass (agar agar) and until a few days ago had not even seen it in any supermarkets in Dubai.

 In Dubai I have tasted falooda made like a fruit salad or with horrid boiled vermicelli.
 Our falooda milkshake is sweetened with rose syrup, enriched with full cream ice cream and has basil seeds and china grass for texture.
 It is a refreshing and cooling drink after a long and tiring day.

-- 5 ml basil seeds (approximately 1 teaspoon)
+- 5 ml basil seeds approximately 1 teaspoon

 - 200 ml hot water

-- 1 litre milk
+- 1 litre milk whole milk is preferred

-- 125 ml rose syrup (approximately ½ cup)
+- 125 ml rose syrup approximately 1/2 cup

-- Vanilla or strawberry ice cream
+- 300 ml Vanilla or strawberry ice cream

-- In a small milk pot add the china grass powder and pour over the hot water.
+In a small pot add the china grass powder and pour over the hot water.
 Stir vigorously until dissolved and bring to the boil before adding 1 teaspoon of rose water.
 Let it cool, then cover and refrigerate until set.

-- Boil the milk and allow to cool, then decant into a jug and refrigerate.
+Boil the milk and allow to cool, then decant into a jug and refrigerate.

-- Just before serving add the rose syrup to the milk and mix thoroughly to combine.
+Just before serving add the rose syrup to the milk and mix thoroughly to combine.

-- Grate the china grass into a bowl.
+Grate the china grass into a bowl.

-- For each serving glass add 2 small scoops of ice cream, 1 teaspoon drained basil seeds and 1 teaspoon grated china grass.
+For each serving glass add 2 small scoops of ice cream, 1 teaspoon drained basil seeds and 1 teaspoon grated china grass.